 4

-Option A: Original buyer removes the subject to sale condition.
+Option A: Original buyer removes the subject-to-sale condition.
 The deal becomes firm.

 5